kitlangton/quotidian/README.md

 ## Overview

-Currently, this library supports `FromExpr` derivation.
+Currently, this library supports `FromExpr` and `ToExpr` derivation.
 It also contains an opinionated set of extensions and extractors for working with `scala.quoted`; these are brought into scope with `import quotidian.syntax.*`.

 - [x] Add `FromExpr` derivation
-- [ ] Add `ToExpr` derivation
+- [x] Add `ToExpr` derivation
 - [ ] Add support for leaving out default values

 ## Derive `FromExpr` Instances